Last Updated on by Talita

 Most of you are already aware of the new coronavirus (also known as COVID-19 pandemic).
-And I so guess a lot of you are asking yourselves if your international health insurance covers you if you get coronavirus.
+And I so guess a lot of you are asking yourselves if your international health insurance covers you if you catch coronavirus.

 Well, I’m not a doctor, a scientist, and I don’t work for a health insurance company.
 But from my research, there are usually 2 cases where you are covered by your international health insurance for expats if you contract Coronavirus:

 1) You will be covered by virtually all health insurance companies and plans up to the moment you go to the hospital or doctor with flu-kind of symptoms and get your first treatment.
 If you’re diagnosed with coronavirus, then some health insurance policies might not cover you depending on which country you are.

 2) Since the World Health Organization (WHO) has declared coronavirus (COVID-19) a pandemic, some international health insurances have exceptions in their coverage.
 Others follow the CDC (Center for Disease and Control) guidelines for countries with level 3 warnings.